IMS-coding-projects/M431/docs/source/Writerside/topics/entscheiden.md

 | **Page Switcher** | Included      | Missing        |

-Based on the comparison, **we decided to go with [Variant 1](planen.md#variant-1).** This variant is more modern and includes a footer and a page switcher which are important for the user experience.
+Based on the comparison, **we decided to go with [Variant 1](planen.md#variant-1).** This variant is more modern and includes a footer and a page switcher which are important for the user's experience.

 ## Nutzwertanalyse (Scoringmodel)